mjordan/iipqa/README.md

      Path to the log.
 Default is ./iipqa.log

 -s/--strict
      If present, iipqa will exit with a code of 1 if it encounters any errors.
-Useful while running iipqa within other scripts.
+Useful while running iipqa within shell scripts.

 --help
      Show the help page for this command.
 ```

-When you run the tests, like this:
+When you run the iipqa, like this:

 ```
 ./iipqa -m single -l ./test.txt /tmp/test